Blingoose/e-commerce-api/README.md

 - `POST /auth/login`: Login as a registered user (verified accounts only)
 - `DELETE /auth/logout`: Log out of the current session
 - `GET /auth/verify-email/?email={useremail}&verificationToken={verificationToken}`: Verify registered account (required)
+- `POST /auth/forgot-password`: Receive an email to reset a forgotten password
+- `POST /auth/reset-password`: Reset a forgotten password

 **Notice - 1**
 When registering, you will receive a verification link via email.
 Please use real e-mail address or you won't be able to log-in.
-Emails are used for a one time verification process, nothing else.
+Emails are used for a one time verification process and resetting forgotten password, nothing else.

 **Notice - 2**
 If you decide to verify in the postman, make sure to iclude Content-Type as application/json in headers.